 \subsection{Five qubits or more}

-In this case, again we have two parties performing two dichotomic measurements and the remaining parties are performing only one dichotomic measurement.
-For this case, we have a total of $71$ vertices.
-Converting from the $V$ representation to $H$ representation for this local polytope, we obtain total of $192$ facets.
+In the scenario $\{[2 ~2] ~[2~ 2] ~[2]~[2]~[2]\}$, we have a $71$ dimensional local polytope with $128$ vertices.
+Converting from the $V$ representation to $H$ representation for this local polytope, we obtain a total of $192$ facets.
 Out of which, $128$ inequalities are just the positivity conditions for the probabilities.
-Remaining $64$ inequalities again give only one non-trivial inequality upto the relabeling of the indices.
+The remaining $64$ inequalities again give only one non-trivial inequality up to the relabelling of the indices.

-Again for five-qubit case also, we have the same structure of the inequality like three- and four-qubit cases, with the addition of a new term for the party $E$.
+Again for the five-qubit case, we have the same structure of the inequality as that for three- and four-qubit cases, with the addition of a new term for the party $E$.
 So, after exploring these three cases extensively, we can generalize this structure to more qubits.
 For $n$ number of qubits, we can generalize the structure as,

-where $A_1$ and $A'_1$ are the two measurement choices for the party $A_1$ and similarly for $A_2$.
+where $A_1$ and $A'_1$ are the two measurement choices for the party $1$ and so on.
 If we just expand this we will get,

-So, our facet Bell inequalities have very simple and intuitive structure.
-Important point is that we have only one facet Bell inequality in our minimal scenario for any number of qubits.
-This Bell inequality involves multipartite correlations.
+So, the facet Bell inequalities have very simple and intuitive structure.
 We can permute the parties that make two dichomotic measurements to obtain the complete set.
 We now show that all $n$-qubit generalized GHZ state violate this $n$-qubit facet Bell inequality.